joshyindocosmo/spring-hibernate-demo/README.md

 1.Clone this project into your work space

+2.Execute the "project_db.sql" file to create database.You can find it on project's root directory.

-2.Open the project root directory in windows command prompt or linux terminal and run the following command
+3.Open the project root directory in windows command prompt or linux terminal and run the following command

 ```
 mvn clean package
 ```
-3.Execute the "project_db.sql" file to create file.You can find it on project's root directory.

-4.Then war file will be generated in target folder.
+4.Then "SpringMVCHibernateDemo.war" file will be generated in target folder.

 You can also use eclipse's build option.